-Reverse IP Lookup tools resolve a given IP to Host.
+Reverse IP Lookup tools resolve a given IP to the Host.
 When you enter an IP address, the tool attempts to locate a DNS PTR record for that IP address.

 A PTR record, known as a pointer record or reverse DNS record, is the type of Domain Name System (DNS) record used to store the domain or hostname for an IP address.
 It maps an IP address to a hostname.

-PTR records referred to as "reverse DNS" records are used in Reverse IP lookup.
+PTR records, referred to as "reverse DNS" records, are used in IP reverse lookup.
 You can get the associated domain name or hostname using the IP address.

-A reverse DNS lookup or reverse IP lookup is an opposite process that starts with an IP address and ends with the associated domain name or hostname's lookup.
+A reverse DNS lookup or reverse IP address lookup is an opposite process that starts with an IP address and ends with the associated domain name or hostname's lookup.
 Here the user already knows the IP address and wishes to find the domain or hostname associated with that IP.

 The PTR record's structure is the same as other DNS record types.
 The different pieces of information are arranged in the record in their relevant fields.